5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 ## Installling WhatsSpy Public on your Raspberry Pi/Server/VPS

-Setting up WhatsSpy Public requires an SIM Card or non-Whatsapp used phonenumber and some other resources.
+Setting up WhatsSpy Public somewhat IT knowledge and you might need a second SIM card.

 [Click here for installation requirements & instructions](getting-started).